roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/Node/Add existing ECS instances to an ACK cluster.md

 -   By default, you can deploy up to 100 nodes in each cluster.
 To add more nodes, [Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
 -   The ECS instances that you want to add to the ACK cluster must be deployed in the same region and virtual private cloud \(VPC\) as the cluster.
--   Before you add an existing ECS instance to an ACK cluster, make sure that an elastic IP address \(EIP\) is attached to the ECS instance, or a Network Address Translation \(NAT\) gateway is created in the VPC where the ECS instance is deployed.
-This ensures that the ECS instance can access the Internet.
-Otherwise, the ECS instance cannot be added to the cluster.
 -   The ECS instances that you want to add must belong to the same account as the cluster.
 -   Nodes that run the following operating systems can be added to an ACK cluster:
     -   Alibaba Cloud Linux 2